TheinHein/todo-list/README.md

 # todo-list

-- This "Todo List" Web Application is built by React.
+- This "Todo List" Web Application is built by Vanilla JavaScript, HTML5 and CSS.